 Renting or buying a home is an important financial commitment.
 Renting allows you to move frequently and avoid repairs, upgrades, and renovation expenses.
-Buying a home can offer tax advantages and equity growth potential, as well as the opportunity to live in your own space with no landlord to interfere with your daily routine.
+Buying a home can offer tax advantages and best equity release interest rates, as well as the opportunity to live in your own space with no landlord to interfere with your daily routine.

 However, owning or renting a home comes at a cost: it requires regular maintenance, upkeep, and renovation expenditures.
 This can be especially difficult if you don’t have much disposable income left after paying for necessities like groceries, utilities, and health care.
 It’s possible that saving for retirement and other long-term goals could become more challenging because of the monthly costs associated with having a place to call your own.

 Fortunately, there are ways to make sure your home budget is well spent.
 Below are tips and tricks to help you spend wisely on your house while still keeping enough money for other necessities.